gangadhara691/circuitrobot/README.md

 https://github.com/user-attachments/assets/512e074a-11ff-47ae-afe2-5da12c19473f

 ## Problem Statement
 Most datasets related to training robots for electronic tasks are proprietary and closed.
-The confidentiality of datasets limits growth in open-source robotic intelligence.
+Proprietary restrictions limit the growth of open-source robotic intelligence.

 ## Solution
 We present an open-source dataset to train the SO-ARM100 robotic arm from Huggingface for circuit connection.